 Use only recycled and renewable materials in our products and packaging, and enhance material recovery In fiscal year 2021, nearly 20% of the materials shipped in Apple products came from recycled sources, and Apple doubled its use of recycled tungsten, rare earth elements, and cobalt.
 PepsiCo Sustainably source 100% of our key ingredients, expanding to include not only our grower-sourced crops (potatoes, whole corn and oats), but also key crops from third parties, such as vegetable oils and grains PepsiCo has established a Sustainable Farming Program for grower-sourced crops to guide growers and define environmental claims.
-For suppliersourced crops, third-party standards are leveraged.
-Set ambition and announce targets • What disclosures are required regionally and • What are peers committing to?
+For supplier-sourced crops, third-party standards are leveraged.
+Steps to set a circular inputs target